Gaza’s only cancer hospital could shut down amid Israel’s war and siege

 Starved of fuel by Israel’s siege, the hospital has already stopped some services, such as radiology.
 Gaza’s 9,000 cancer patients can’t go anywhere else for treatment.

-As hundreds of patients and sheltering civilians were killed at the al-Ahli Arab hospital on Tuesday in the single worst tragedy since the war began, Dr Subhi Sukeyk was witnessing another, quieter catastrophe affecting his own patients at Gaza’s only oncology hospital.
+As hundreds of patients and sheltering civilians were killed at the al-Ahli Arab Hospital on Tuesday in the single worst tragedy since the war began, Dr Subhi Sukeyk was witnessing another, quieter catastrophe affecting his own patients at Gaza’s only oncology hospital.

 Two days after the war began on October 7, Israel imposed a “total blockade” on the Gaza Strip, preventing any fuel, water and other supplies from entering the territory.